 In life, it is never sunny all the time.
 Sometimes it is cloudy, sometimes it rains and sometimes it pours.
 This is the way of life – Learn to laugh instead of cry.

 The art of living begins when we understand there are circumstances we cannot control.
-There is no partiality to suffering and we all have storms we must endure.
-However, the art of living well is laughing at the circumstances we can’t change and believing the storms are opportunities for blessings.
+There is no partiality toward suffering and we all have storms we must endure.
+However, the art of living well is laughing at the circumstances we can’t change.
+It is up to us to believe the storms are opportunities for blessings.
 The art of living isn’t about staying dry when the storms come, but laughing because the storms came and you’re in it.